isomerpages/mlaw-acd/_regulated-dealers/3-list-of-registered-dealers.md

 Report possible unregistered dealers to the Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") [here](https://eservices.mlaw.gov.sg/enquiry/){:target="_blank"}.

-**Note:**
+#### What is Covered Under the Regulation?

-* The registered dealers in the list are regulated by the Registrar of Regulated Dealers **<u>for anti-money laundering and countering the financing of terrorism</u>** in their business of regulated dealing<sup>2</sup> or business as intermediaries for regulated dealing under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (“**PSPM Act**”). <br><br>
+* The registered dealers in the list are regulated by the Registrar of Regulated Dealers **<u>for anti-money laundering and countering the financing of terrorism</u>** purposes in their business of regulated dealing<sup>2</sup> or business as intermediaries for regulated dealing under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (“**PSPM Act**”). <br><br>

+#### Investments are Not Covered Under the Regulations

-* Precious stones and precious metals may be offered in various forms of investment schemes, financial products and services.
-These offerings as a form of investment and wealth solutions are **<u>not</u>** regulated under the PSPM Act, which aims to safeguard the precious stones and precious metals dealers sector against money laundering and terrorism financing.
-MoneySense is Singapore’s national financial education programme.
+* Precious stones and precious metals may be offered in various forms of investment schemes, financial products and services by the registered dealers.
+These offerings as a form of investment and wealth solutions are **<u>not</u>** approved by Ministry of Law nor regulated under the PSPM Act.

+* Exercise caution and conduct sufficient research on any investment schemes.

+* MoneySense is Singapore’s national financial education programme.
 Useful information relating to investments is available at [https://www.moneysense.gov.sg/investments](https://www.moneysense.gov.sg/investments){:target="_blank"}.
+Useful MoneySense Consumer Alerts and resources include:
+ * Dealing with unregulated persons [https://www.moneysense.gov.sg/articles/2018/11/dealing-with-unregulated-persons](https://www.moneysense.gov.sg/articles/2018/11/dealing-with-unregulated-persons){:target="_blank"}
+ * How to spot an investment scam [https://www.moneysense.gov.sg/articles/2018/10/how-to-spot-an-investment-scam](https://www.moneysense.gov.sg/articles/2018/10/how-to-spot-an-investment-scam){:target="_blank"}

-If you suspect that an investment scheme could be fraudulent or is being misused for any illicit activity, you should report it to the police immediately.
+If you suspect that an investment scheme could be fraudulent or is being misused for any illicit activity, you should report it to the police immediately at [https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html](https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html){:target="_blank"} or at any Neighbourhood Police Centre.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border-width:1px;border-style:solid;border-color:black;margin:0px auto;}